FragmentedCurve/ImageMarker/README.md

 ImageMarker is a tool for making splitting up a sequence of images up into different categories.
 It's useful for dividing up a big sequence of images taken from an SD card or your phone's camera.

-The code was originally pulled from a private commercial project and was refactor to be published here.
+The code was originally pulled from a private commercial project and was refactored to be published here.
 It can use some polishing.

 ## Keyboard shortcuts